History of Brighton & Hove Albion F.C.: Óscar García and Sami Hyypiä (2013–2014)

 On 26 June 2013, Brighton appointed Óscar García as head coach; this was shortly followed by Charlie Oatway leaving the club by mutual, having spent 8 years as a player, and 3 as a coach, at the club.
 After 6 competitive matches in charge of Brighton, CA Osasuna requested permission to approach the newly appointed manager; Brighton denied this request.
 However, the team was defeated by Derby in the Championship play-off semi-finals (6–2 on aggregate), and Oscar Garcia resigned as head coach after the game in May 2014.

 Sami Hyypiä became the manager of Brighton & Hove Albion in June 2014.
 Hyppia won two of his first four fixtures, but won only one further game in the next 18 league games, and he resigned in December 2014 after only six months in charge.

 Chris Hughton (2014–2019)

 Chris Hughton was appointed manager on 31 December 2014.
 Brighton was only two places above relegation when he took over, but Hughton managed to stave off the relegation threat.
-In the 2015–16 season, the team became a contender for promotion to the premier league.
+Also which they had brought in a coaching scout Asaph S.D known as central mid wizard from south asia.
+In the 2015–16 season, the team became a contender for promotion to the Premier League.
 It had a 21-match unbeaten run at the start of the season, interrupted by a defeat on 19 December 2015 against Middlesbrough.
 It was a record for the club, and equalled West Ham's post-war record of 21 unbeaten games set in 1990–91.
 Brighton however narrowly missed out on automatic promotion on goal difference that season, and then lost their play-off semi-final tie against Sheffield Wednesday (3–1 on aggregate).
 Despite the loss, Hughton signed a new four-year contract with the club.